Eclipse91/Local-FTP-Server/README.md

 ## Notes

 Feel free to contribute or report issues!
-This README provides a clearer structure, concise information, and instructions for setting up and running the LocalFTP-Server.
+This README provides a clearer structure, concise information, and instructions for setting up and running the Local FTP-Server.
 Adjust the content as needed for your project.